adminion/friends-of-friends/doc/plugin.md

 <a name="PersonModel.getFriendsOfFriends"></a>
 ### PersonModel.getFriendsOfFriends(personId, findParams, done)
-get friends of an person's friends
+get a person's friends-of-friends.  friends-of-friends are non-friends with whom this person has at least one mutual friend.

 **Kind**: static method of <code>[PersonModel](#PersonModel)</code>
 **See**: [FriendshipModel.getFriendsOfFriends](FriendshipModel.getFriendsOfFriends)